JaydenElliott/remote-linux-worker/docs/0064-remote-linux-worker.md

 - The server should have added security mechanisms such as DDOS protection through connection and rate limits on requests.
 - The server should have the option to pipe logs to file and configure logs.

+- TODO (replace server memory with a Database)

 #### Security